machinat/sociably/website/docs/components-for-cui.md

 bot.render(channel, <Welcome name="Jojo" />);
 ```

-Depends on the situations, you might have many messaging entries like `Welcome`.
-And the underlying `Hello` and `RecommendDailySpecial` can be reused many time.
+One suggested pattern is to have many entry level components like the `Welcome`.
+And the detailed UI like `Hello` and `RecommendDailySpecial` can be reused many time.

 ## Cross Platform